Meeting you where you are.

-“We’re trying to understand which parts of themselves they want help to strengthen and which parts they need help to overcome.” — Kerrie Jones, Clinical Director
+“We work to understand which parts of themselves they want to strengthen and which parts they need help to overcome.” — Kerrie Jones, Clinical Director

-Our multi-disciplinary team works together to help clients along in their journey, whilst also working with families and carers to deliver the highest standards of wrap-around care.
+Our expert team works together to help clients in their journey whilst supporting families and carers to deliver the highest standards of “wrap-around” care.
 Our goal is always to heal the whole person by addressing the underlying causes of the eating disorder.
 We provide an unrivaled range of treatments and work with our patients to select the best options for them.
 Everyone’s recovery looks different, and our programmes recognise and reflect that.

 “The most comprehensive programme I have ever experienced.” – Client

 Psychotherapy helps to restore healthy behavioural patterns and regulate the areas that may have suffered trauma and subsequently drive dysfunction.

 There is no one-size-fits-all approach, so we combine a number of approaches to address an individual’s needs.
 Our experienced practitioners offer a variety of evidence-based therapies, including:

 - Eye Movement Desensitisation & Reprocessing

 - MANTRA (Maudsley Anorexia Nervosa Treatment for Adults)

 Learn more about our assessment process so you feel as prepared as possible for this brave step.